 Guidelines and principles for remuneration to senior executives

 These guidelines cover members of the Board of Directors, the CEO and other senior executives in Ratos’s management team.
-The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2020.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines (which was done by the annual general meeting 2022).
 These guidelines do not apply to any remuneration decided or approved by the general meeting.

 The guidelines’ promotion of the company’s business strategy, long-term interests and sustainability